scottyschup/ruby-curriculum/w1d1/debugging/debugger.md

 Decomposition for the win.

+Now we need to take a more fine-grained look at exactly what is wrong with our `prime?` method.

-## Use debugger to step through code
+## Use a debugger to zero in on the problem

+In Ruby versions 2.0 and greater, we use byebug for debugging:

+`gem install byebug`

+Byebug lets us do many cool things.
+We can step through our code one line at a time, and along the way...

+* check the value of our variables at any time (no `p` required!)
+* continuously watch the value of a variable, so that we can see when it changes
+* change the value of variables in the middle of program execution
+* set breakpoints so that we can pause whenever we reach a certain line in our code
+* examine the call stack to determine exactly which methods brought us to a certain line of code
+* execute short snippits of code to test an idea (just like in pry or irb)

+Note: a minor downside of the byebug gem is that it does not support colored syntax highlighting.
+However, I will apply coloring to the following examples so that they are easier to read.

+## Step through code

 Once you've isolated a bug to a small amount of code, the best way to uncover the problem is to single-step through the code, checking what the program does along the way.
-This is what a *debugger* does.
+This is what a *debugger* (such as byebug) does.

 To start, we need to modify our program slightly so that we *drop into* the debugger when `prime?` is called: